Headache And Migraine

 What tests may be required?

-- CAT scans of the head and neck
+- CAT scans or MRI scans of the head and neck

-- Blood tests to check your immune system, liver and kidney function, hormonal levels and a full blood count
+- Blood tests to check your immune system, liver and kidney function, blood glucose levels, hormonal levels and a full blood count

 - Check up with a neurologist (in cases of severe chronic headaches)

 Migraine headaches are a particular type of headache characterized by severe throbbing pain in the whole head, or one side of the head.
-It can be preceded by neurological symptoms such as visual problems, weakness of limbs or facial muscles.
+Migraine can be preceded by neurological symptoms such as visual problems, vertigo, weakness of limbs or facial muscles or numbness and tingling in the face.

-- It is best to avoid common trigger foods such as: chocolate, dairy products, wheat, preservatives, MSG, sugar, nuts, pickles, yeast, tobacco and alcohol.
+- It is best to avoid common triggers such as: chocolate, dairy products, amines, wheat, preservatives, MSG, sugar, pickles, yeast, tobacco and alcohol.

 - You may have a food allergy, intolerance or sensitivity that is promoting headaches.

-- Try to include more raw foods, particularly radishes, celery and foods high in omega-3 oils such as oily fish.
+- Try to include more raw foods, particularly radishes, leafy greens, and foods high in omega-3 fats such as oily fish, chia seeds and hemp seeds.

-- Maintain blood sugar levels by eating regular protein from eggs, seafood, poultry, red meat, protein powder and nuts and seeds.
+- Maintain blood sugar levels by eating regular protein from eggs, seafood, poultry, red meat, Greek yogurt, protein powder and nuts and seeds.

-- Chiropractic therapy can be beneficial for many headache sufferers.
+- Chiropractic and massage therapy can be beneficial for many headache sufferers.

 - Consult with your healthcare practitioner if symptoms persist.